Tohono Oʼodham: Tucson Indian School

-Tohono Oʼodham Nation
+Tohono O'odham Nation

-The Tohono Oʼodham Nation within the United States occupies a reservation that incorporates a portion of its people's original Sonoran desert lands.
-It is organized into eleven districts.
-The land lies in three counties of the present-day state of Arizona: Pima, Pinal, and Maricopa.
-The reservation's land area is 11534.012 km2, the third-largest Indian reservation area in the United States (after the Navajo Nation and the Uintah and Ouray Indian Reservation).
+The Tohono O'odham Nation in the US occupies a reservation that incorporates part of its people's original Sonoran desert lands.
+It has 11 districts.
+The land is in three Arizona counties: Pima, Pinal, and Maricopa.
+The reservation's land area is 11534.012 km2, the third-largest Indian reservation area in the US (after the Navajo Nation and the Uintah and Ouray Indian Reservation).
 The 2000 census reported 10,787 people living on reservation land.
 The tribe's enrollment office tallies a population of 25,000, with 20,000 living on its Arizonan reservation lands.

 Government

-The nation is governed by a three branch system.
-The executive which includes a chairman and vice-chairman, who are elected by eligible adult members of the nation.
-According to their constitution, elections are conducted under a complex formula intended to ensure that the rights of small Oʼodham communities are protected, as well as the interests of the larger communities and families.
-The legislative branch which includes the tribal council which is made up two representatives from each of the twelve districts.
-The third branch is the Judicial which includes five judges. present chairman is Ned Norris Jr, Vice Chairwoman is Wavalene Saunders, Legislative Chairman is Timothy Joaquin Gu Achi, and Chief Judge is Donald Harvey.
-This can all be found on the Nation's website.
+The nation is governed by a three-branch system.
+The executive includes a chairman and vice-chairman elected by eligible adult members of the nation.
+Elections are conducted under a complex formula intended to ensure that the rights of small O'odham communities are protected as well as the interests of larger communities and families.
+The legislative branch includes the tribal council, made up of two representatives from each district.
+The third branch is the judicial, which has five judges.
+The chairman is Ned Norris Jr., vice chairwoman is Wavalene Saunders, legislative chairman is Timothy Joaquin Gu Achi, and chief judge is Donald Harvey.

 Lands

-Like other tribes, the Tohono Oʼodham felt land pressures from American ranchers, settlers, and the railroads.
+Like other tribes, the Tohono O'odham felt land pressures from American ranchers, settlers, and railroads.
 Documentation was poor, and many members did not leave their lands in a written will.
-John F. Trudell, a US attorney general assistant recorded an Oʼodham man declaring "I do not know anything about a land grant.
+Assistant US attorney general John F. Trudell recorded an O'odham man saying: "I do not know anything about a land grant.
 The Mexicans never had any land to give us.
 From the earliest times our fathers have owned land which was given to them by the Earth's prophet."
-Because the Oʼodham lived on public lands or had no documentation of ownership, their holdings were threatened by white cattle herders in the 1880s.
-However, they used their history of cooperation with the government in the Apache Wars to bargain for land rights.
-Today, Oʼodham lands are made up of multiple reservations:
+Because the O'odham lived on public lands or had no documentation of ownership, their holdings were threatened by white cattle herders in the 1880s, but used their history of cooperation with the government in the Apache Wars to bargain for land rights.
+Today, O'odham lands comprise multiple reservations: